jampp/db-utils/docs/running_migration.rst

 This is a list of things that other systems do but ``migratron`` won't do:

 - Rollback a migration.
-If you want to downgrade the last migration or if a migration failed to run, then you must rollback the changes manaully
+If you want to downgrade the last migration or if a migration failed to run, then you must rollback the changes manually.

 - The migrations are plain SQL files, so there they might not run on different databases.